prodio-pm/prodio-orm/readme.md

 ORM.Optional
 ------------

-Allow the value to be optional, if the value does not exist, then set it to undefined.
+Allow the value to be optional.
+If the value is passed in and there is a next handler then pass the value to next to be validated.
+If no value is passed in (matches typeof(value) === 'undefined') then call the callback with no value.
+Checking arguments.length is the best way to validate if a value was present.

 ORM.Optional(next)